axelarnetwork/interchain-token-service/docs/InterchainTokenFactory.md

 Deploys a new interchain token with specified parameters.

 _Creates a new token and optionally mints an initial amount to a specified minter.
-This function is `payable` because non-payable functions cannot be called in a multicall that calls other `payable` functions._
+This function is `payable` because non-payable functions cannot be called in a multicall that calls other `payable` functions.
+Cannot deploy tokens with empty supply and no minter._

 #### Parameters